apankowski/garcon/README.md

    docker build -t garcon .
    ```

 1. Push built image to the docker registry of your choosing & deploy to your target environment.
-If you're going with Heroku, see the [respective section](#heroku).

 ### PostgreSQL database